thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 We then use `fireEvent` to simulate typing of "ap".
 We can now `expect` to only find text that contains "ap".

-# Testing if component exist with data-testid
+# Testing if the component exists with`data-testid`.

-Sometimes, we just want to test if a component exist.
-We can the internal implementation of the component to another test file.
+Sometimes, we just want to test if a component exists.
+We can use the internal implementation of the component to another test file.

 One example is testing of navigating between Views.
-We do not really care about the content of the View or the functionality.
+We do not care about the content of the View or the functionality.

 App.js